You have successfully logged out.

 Skin around the stoma

 Nearly half of patients with permanent stomas are affected by peristomal skin disorders.
-Multiple reasons, like chemical irritation, mechanical injury, or infections can contribute to the development of a peristomal skin disorder.
-Notably, patients often are not aware of it: Up to 56 percent of those with severe skin disorders report that they do not suffer from any skin disorder according to a Danish study.
+Several reasons, such as chemical irritation, mechanical injury or infections, can contribute to the development of peristomal skin disorders.
+However, patients are often unaware of it: Up to 56 percent of those with severe skin disorders report that they do not suffer from any skin disorder according to a Danish study.[1]